PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 There are significant benefits to having consistency betwen development and production.
 Fuge facilitates parity between development and production by reproducing the same environment variable naming scheme for port and hosts.

 Kubernetes supports two methods for service discovery.
 One is the (now familiar) use of environment variables, the other (more flexible approach) is via the use of DNS records.
 Whilst Kubernetes is a very capable deployment stack, it's not optimized for local development.
 However, Fuge can also provide DNS using the same format as Kubernetes.
-This allows us to run our microservice system in development and whilst remaining confident that we can run the same code in production without any requiring any alterations to our code.
+This allows us to run our microservice system in development whilst remaining confident that we can run the same code in production without any requiring any alterations to our code.

 In this recipe we are going to convert our system to use DNS for service discovery.